 Medical Marijuana For Lennox-Gastaut Syndrome

 Medical marijuana has also showed some success as a treatment for Lennox-Gastaut syndrome.
-Few cases such as one published in journal-news website, has given hope for more experiments towards medical marijuana to control seizures.
+However more research / experiments are needed to further the knowledge to possibly give hope for medical marijuana to control seizures.
 So, if your child is suffering with Lennox-Gastaut syndrome (LGS), you can take help from internet and other resources to find more treatments that can benefit your child.